 - Menveo is not approved for use in CHILDREN younger than 2 months old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: It is not known if Menveo can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Menveo while you are pregnant.
-It is not known if Menveo is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Menveo, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Menveo: